 Sorting and viewing

-It would be nice to have some kind of smart annotation and viewing system which used AI to tag the photos without depending upon Google’s creepy data mining infrastructure. ownphotos aims for this.
+It would be nice to have some kind of smart annotation and viewing system which used AI to tag the photos without depending upon Google’s creepy data mining infrastructure.
+Apple photos promises that, but only runs on the mac.
+Check the alternativeto listing for Apple photos for some ideas here.

 Digikam is a whole photo library and metadata management system.